lihaiyun/node/README.md

-# Full Stack Development using Node.js and MySQL
+# Full Stack Development using Node.js and Sequlize